Best Bronco build-off: Our editors weigh in on their ideal SUVs

 Bengt Halvorson, Senior Editor, Green Car Reports—2021 Ford Bronco Four-door Base

 Simple is good, and no-frills open-air truckin’ is how these cues are calling out to me—outside of perhaps a custom-configured, geared-up Bronco 2-door dune hopper.
-Base models include enough off-roading prowess to get me and the family out to any trailhead or launch point—at least in the pictures.
-I really like the steelies—possibly to be painted matte-gray to match the hardtop—and the minimalist grille and trim that skips over some of the brightwork.
+Base models include enough off-roading prowess to get me and the family out to any trailhead or launchpoint.
+In the pictures, I really like the steelies—possibly to be painted matte-gray to match the hardtop—and the minimalist grille and trim that skips over some of the brightwork.
 All with a manual transmission, of course.
-That's plenty for me at around $31,000, which saves lots for annual forest passes later.
+For around $31k, which saves lots for annual forest passes.